resibots/limbo/docs/index.rst

 Limbo is primarily designed for *researchers* who needs to experiment with novel ideas / algorithms.
 It is not designed for end-users who need a "black-box" to optimize a function (although Limbo can be used for this).

+Limbo has been used in several scientific publications, in particular:

+- Cully A, Clune J, Tarapore DT, Mouret J-B. Robots that can adapt like animals.
+Nature, 2015.
+521.7553.

+The development of Limbo is funded by the `ERC project ResiBots <http://www.resibots.eu>`_.

 Main features
 --------------